polarsquad/poc-capi-aks/docs/GETTING_STARTED.md

   - ✅ `repo` (Full control of private repositories)
   - ✅ `admin:repo_hook` (Full control of repository hooks)
   - ✅ `admin:public_key` (Full control of user public keys) - for deploy keys
-- Save the token securely - you'll need it for the `.env` file
+- Save the token securely - you'll need it for the `mise.toml` file

 ### 3. Docker Desktop